pradhyumna2003/spring-boot-MSSQL/README.md

 # Introduction

-Microservice application to accept the APIs and to store into the DB
+Microservice application to accept the data via the APIs and to store it into the SQl Express Server.

 # Build